Our Speech-Language Therapists/Pathologists are licensed in the following states:

 Maria has worked with children with receptive and expressive language delays, Specific language impairment, Autism spectrum disorder, Attention-deficit/hyperactivity disorder, learning disorders, speech sound disorders (articulation and phonology), and fluency.
 She utilizes multi-modal (visual, auditory, tactile) teaching strategies based on the Orton-Gillingham approach when working on the development of literacy skills (phonics, reading, writing).
 Maria is skilled in play-based therapy.

 Maria develops an individualized approach to every client.
 She strongly believes that collaboration and teamwork bring the best results.
-Maria practices mindfulness, is attentive to details, and known for functionality of goals as well as genuine care and support.
+Maria practices mindfulness is attentive to details and is known for the functionality of goals as well as genuine care and support.

 LOCATION: Manhattan, Brooklyn

 TYPES OF SERVICES: Monolingual and bilingual evaluations, individual therapy, group therapy (2-3 children), parent coaching, consultations.

 EXPERTISE: Expressive and Receptive Language Delays/Impairment, Auditory Processing Disorder, Literacy, Dyslexia, Autism Spectrum Disorder, Articulation, Fluency, Accent Modification.